myparcelnl/woocommerce/readme.txt

 == Changelog ==

+= 4.4.4 (2021-07-15) =
+* Hotfix: Minimum steps for empty weight
+* Hotfix: Export ROW shipments witch correct country of origin

+= 4.4.3 (2021-07-14) =
+* Fix: Being able to remove the delivery date from the delivery options

 = 4.4.2 (2021-07-13) =
+* Feat: Filter orders by delivery date
+* Feat: Add empty weight for digital stamp shipments
-* Fix:age check with different scenarios
+* Fix: Age check with different scenarios
-* Fix: double export when using the bulk actions2
+* Fix: Double export when using the bulk actions2

 = 4.4.1 (2021-07-06) =
 * Feat: Added setting to show or hide delivery date in frontend